 Anne herself created ‘Queen Anne’s Bounty’ which restored to the Church an increase in the incomes of the poorer clergy, a fund raised from the tithes which Henry VIII had taken for his own use.

-Poor Queen Anne, her name is not as revered as other Queens of England, she seemed to lack the charisma of Elizabeth I, Mary I and Victoria, and yet in her reign great deeds were done!
+Queen Anne does not enjoy the same place in history as some other Queens of England, perhaps because she lacked the charisma of Elizabeth I, Mary I and Victoria, yet in her reign great deeds were done.

-In her reign Britain became a major military power on land, and the country became a firm base for the 18th century's Golden Age.
+During her reign she oversaw the creation of the United Kingdom, Britain became a major military power and the foundations were laid for the 18th century’s Golden Age.